jaredpalmer/typescript/README.md

 1. Do not export types/functions unless you need to share it across multiple components.
 2. Do not introduce new types/values to the global namespace.
 3. Shared types should be defined in 'types.ts'.
-4. Within a file, type definitions should come first.
+4. Within a file, type definitions should come first (after the imports).

 ## `null` and `undefined`